January 22, 2026

 5. Test out the connection

-Even if everything looks good, and you see a network connection, you still want to test it out as soon as possible by making a call and trying to load a page on your mobile browser.
 Check that calls and texts go through, and that you have data access without Wi-Fi.
 If that’s not the case, contact your carrier for further troubleshooting steps.

-Types of SIM Cards
+Types of SIM cards

 There are two main types of SIM cards: eSIM and physical SIM cards.
 In addition, cards differ based on whether they’re for a postpaid phone plan or a prepaid phone plan.

 A prepaid SIM card does the opposite.
 It allows users to pay for mobile services in advance, and as a result, lets you access much more affordable prepaid phone plan options.
+It's also the most common type of SIM used by international providers for affordable coverage while you're travelling.

-Physical SIM vs. eSIM: Pros and Cons
+Physical SIM vs. eSIM: Pros and cons

-Physical SIM Card
+Physical SIM card eSIM

 Pros:

-• easy device switching.
+• Easy device switching.

-• can be used in different types of devices (tablets, smartwatches).
+• Can be used in different types of devices (tablets, smartwatches).

-• wide phone and carrier support.
+• Wide phone and carrier support.

 Pros:

-• can easily and quickly activate remotely without contacting customer support.
+• Can easily and quickly activate remotely without contacting customer support.

-• more secure: eSIMs can’t be stolen or swapped out of a phone.
+• More secure: eSIMs can’t be stolen or swapped out of a phone.

-• ease of use for travel: can activate an international eSIM without having to purchase a physical card in store.
+• Ease of use for travel: Can activate an international eSIM without having to purchase a physical card in store.

 Cons:

-• not flexible for travel (if you need to switch out SIMs in the same device).
+• Not flexible for travel (if you need to switch out SIMs in the same device).

-• in most cases, involves contacting customer support for activation, which can be cumbersome.
+• In most cases, involves contacting customer support for activation, which can be cumbersome.

 • Longer process for activation (either have to go to store to pick up SIM card or buy one online and wait for shipping).